urvi-21/health-intelligence-system/README.md

 > How do we transform raw, noisy health data into **interpretable risk insights and actionable recommendations** in a structured, scalable way?

-Most solutions either:

-* Show raw dashboards (no intelligence), or
-* Use black-box models (no interpretability)

 This project bridges that gap by combining **data engineering + machine learning + human-readable insights**.

 ---